AndrenaAlexandre/cryptoNews/ReadMe.md

 1. Purpose of the app/website that we are building
-- To covers fintech, blockchain and Bitcoin bringing you the latest news and analyses on the future of money.
+- EnCrypto is a provider of financial tech, blockchain, and crypto news.
+We bring you the latest information and analysis on the future of money

 2. Layout and user functionality
 -

 3. M.V.P

+    *Provide the following:
+    - Pull and display API data : Breaking News
+    - Filter by video/article
+    - Filter by ticker symbols and display
+    - Build out all pages: For buttons
+    - All buttons wworking and navigates to designated page
+    -

 4. Color schemes